cherylj/readme/README.md

 I do NOT ask questions to put you on the spot.
 If you prefer a different way for me to get this information, please let me know.

+### NO SURPRISES
+Not knowing what your manager thinks of your performance is unsettling.
+I try to give as much in the moment feedback as I can, but sometimes it may be delayed due to meetings, getting behind on email, etc.  I will set up formal checkins in the middle of evaluation periods (or more with a 6 weeks max between checkins) to take a close look at where things stand and give feedback to help get you to where you want to go for the quarter / 6 mo / 1 year.
+I also use a collaborative approach for writing your evaluation so you know exactly what I'll write.

 ### Code (sometimes)
 Even though I’m a manager, I’m still an engineer at heart and I get sad if it’s been too long since I’ve written code (like a week, tops).
 When I do write code, I:
 * try to pick work that’s not in the critical path.
 I don’t want to block people or products because I have too many meetings.
-This can be tricky in the Incubator because if it’s not critical path stuff, then why would we do it?
+This can be tricky sometimes because if it’s not critical path stuff, then why would we do it?
 * highly value your code reviews.
 You will likely know the language / platform / team specific idioms way better than I do.
 Don’t hold back on things like style, convention and refactoring suggestions (in addition to correctness comments).

 I also really enjoy participating in design discussions / brainstorming solutions, so don’t be surprised if I sit in on these types of discussions within the team.